ana-nobre/Talent-Optimization-for-Corporation-HR-Data-Analytics/README.md

 Below is a preview of the **HRIS Report**, presented in a consulting format:

 ![HRIS Report Preview](./HRIS_Report_Preview.png)
-*Refer to **HRIS_Report_ABC_Corporation_Template.pdf** to access a sample consulting-style HRIS report, including KPIs, workforce demographics, turnover analysis, and actionable recommendations.*
+*Refer to **HRIS_Report_demo.pdf** to access a sample consulting-style HRIS report, including KPIs, workforce demographics, turnover analysis, and actionable recommendations.*

 ---